Chile–Israel relations: Issue of Palestine

 In response, Gabriel Zaliasnik, president of the Jewish community in Chile, thought Israel's Foreign Ministry made a mistake.
 Zaliasnik believed the statement that eventually emerged from the Chilean Government accepting Palestinian independence while acknowledging Israel's right to security was "not the diplomatic debacle some made it out to be, but in fact was a victory of sorts".

 In July 2014, the government of Michelle Bachelet summoned its ambassador in Israel during the Gaza conflict saying Israeli operation "breach fundamental norms in international humanitarian law".

 In 2018 the Chilean commune of Valdivia declared itself "Free of Israeli Apartheid" (Libre de Apartheid Israelí).
 According to the mayor of Valdivia Omar Sabat this mean the municipality would "restrain from purchasing any services from companies related to the Israeli apartheid".
 The municipal decree was declared unconstitutional by the Comptroller General of Chile in December 2018.

 On September 15, 2022, an unusual diplomatic incident occurred, when the incumbent Chilean president Gabriel Boric refused to accept the charter from the new Israeli ambassador.
 According to reports this is because of "the President's anger over Operation Break the Wave."
 Subsequently, the Chilean Foreign Ministry issued an apology to the Israeli ambassador, which was accepted by the latter.
 Israel reprimanded Chile's "bizarre and unprecedented behavior."

 In protest of the Gaza war, Chile recalled its ambassador from Israel.
+In June 2026, new President of Chile, José Antonio Kast, appointed Gabriel Zaliasnik, a former Jewish community leader, as Chilean new ambassador to Israel after nearly three years without a Chilean ambassador in Israel.